 Other land may also be in positive management, particularly privately-owned amenity or farmland, or historic parks and gardens, but no definitive data is available, and overlaps may occur with Higher Level Stewardship Schemes.
 Therefore, these have not been included in the overall figures.

-&lt;sup>17 data from NPA, HBIC and Natural England, September 2019
+16 data from NPA, HBIC and Natural England, 2015